 MHA issues notice to Rahul Gandhi over citizenship row

-New Delhi, Apr 30: Ministry of Home Affairs (MHA) on Tuesday issued notice to Congress President Rahul Gandhi over citizenship status on a complaint filed by the Bharatiya Janata Party (BJP) leader Subramanian Swamy.
+New Delhi, Apr 30: Ministry of Home Affairs (MHA) on Tuesday issued notice to Congress president Rahul Gandhi over citizenship status on a complaint filed by the Bharatiya Janata Party (BJP) leader Subramanian Swamy.

 The MHA has requested Rahul Gandhi to "intimate factual position on the matter".
 It has given 15 days to respond to the notice.

-In a letter addressed to the Congress chief, the ministry saaid that Rahul, in an annual return filed by company Backops Limited, has declared his nationality as British.
+In a letter addressed to the Congress chief, the ministry said that Rahul, in an annual return filed by company Backops Limited, has declared his nationality as British.

 "You are requested to intimate the factual position in the matter to this ministry within a fortnight of the receipt of this communication," the ministry wrote.